panpcode/modbus/README.md

     ^C2025-04-09 17:00:57,256 - INFO - Terminating script...
     2025-04-09 17:00:57,692 - INFO - Time taken to read all registers: 0.97 seconds
     2025-04-09 17:00:57,692 - INFO - Script stopped and clients were closed.

+    Average time to provide output with multiple clients: 0.99 seconds